Chi-An-Chen/TAICA_GenAI_2025/README.md

 ## Usage

 #### 1. Prepare PDF files:
-Place all relevant PDF files in the pdf_files folder.
+Place all relevant PDF files in the `pdf_files` folder.
 The program will automatically read and index them for RAG.

 #### 2. Set API Key:
-Create or update API_KEY.json with your API key for LLM and embedding access.
+Create or update `API_KEY.json` with your API key for LLM and embedding access.

 #### 3. Run the chatbot:
 ```bash
 python app.py
 ```
 #### 4. Adjust settings:
-You can configure parameters such as top_k for similarity search, embedding model choice, and RAG prompt templates inside app.py.
+You can configure parameters such as top_k for similarity search, embedding model choice, and RAG prompt templates inside `app.py`.

 ## Folder Structure
 ```bash